finbourne/lusid-sdk-python/sdk/docs/ReconciliationsApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(ReconciliationsApi)

     # Objects can be created either via the class constructor, or using the 'from_dict' or 'from_json' methods
     # Change the lines below to switch approach
     # reconciliation_request = ReconciliationRequest.from_json("")
     # reconciliation_request = ReconciliationRequest.from_dict({})
     reconciliation_request = ReconciliationRequest()

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.reconcile_generic(reconciliation_request=reconciliation_request, opts=opts)
+        # api_response =  api_instance.reconcile_generic(reconciliation_request=reconciliation_request, opts=opts)

         # ReconcileGeneric: Reconcile either holdings or valuations performed on one or two sets of holdings using one or two configuration recipes.
 The output is configurable for various types of comparisons, to allow tolerances on numerical and date-time data or case-insensitivity on strings,  and elision of resulting differences where they are 'empty' or null or zero.
-            api_response = await api_instance.reconcile_generic(reconciliation_request=reconciliation_request)
+        api_response = api_instance.reconcile_generic(reconciliation_request=reconciliation_request)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling ReconciliationsApi->reconcile_generic: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters